SpaceX Mars city: Here’s how much Elon Musk's dream would cost

 How much would it cost to build a city on Mars?
-According to Elon Musk over the weekend, it could be the most expensive construction project in human history — and cost up to an eighth of the value of the entire global economy.
+According to Elon Musk, it could be the most expensive construction project in human history — and cost up to an eighth of the value of the entire global economy.

 The SpaceX CEO’s vision includes not only sending the first humans to Mars, but to use that mission as a starting point to build a permanent settlement.
 Assuming all goes to plan, Musk believes that a self-sustaining city could take shape as early as 2050.